lawrencewoodman/techtinkering.com/_posts/2011-08-24-does-when-you-were-born-affect-your-chance-of-becoming-a-nobel-laureate.markdown

 There has been a lot of talk in the UK recently about whether when you were born affects your schooling.
 Lots of teachers have noticed how pupils born at the end of the Summer often struggle compared with those born in the Autumn, which makes sense because the latter group are almost a year older when they start school than the former.
 However, teachers are not the only ones who think that when you were born affects your future.
 Astrologers base much of what they do on when a person was born.

-To see if when you were born does affect your future, I decided to look at Nobel laureates, as they come from many different countries, represent excellence in their field and they are reasonably well documented on [wikipedia](http://wikipedia.org).
+To see if when you were born does affect your future, I have decided to look at various groups over a series of articles.
+For this, the first article, I am beginning with Nobel laureates, as they come from many different countries, represent excellence in their field and they are reasonably well documented on [wikipedia](http://wikipedia.org).
 The data for the study was collected by using [ScraperWiki](http://scraperwiki.com) to build a series of scrapers and views to go through the [List of Nobel laureates](http://en.wikipedia.org/wiki/List_of_nobel_prize_winners) and find the _Date of Birth_ for each person.

 ## The Findings